MayurJabare/doctors-practo-project/README.md

 - Filtering options for specialization and locality.
 - Styled form and table for a user-friendly interface.

 ## Database Schema

-To create the database schema, run the following SQL script:
+To create the database schema, run the following SQL script (assume we are using POSTGRESQL database):

 ```sql
 -- doctors.sql